Nick Ahmed Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.66 team ERA that ranks last among all MLB pitching staffs.
+- The Rockies' 5.65 team ERA ranks last across all league pitching staffs.

-- Rockies pitchers combine to allow 200 total home runs at a rate of 1.5 per game (second-most in the league).
+- The Rockies allow the second-most home runs in baseball (200 total, 1.5 per game).

-- The right-hander last pitched on Wednesday against the Atlanta Braves, when he threw five innings, allowing three earned runs while giving up nine hits.
+- His last appearance came on Thursday against the Atlanta Braves, when the left-hander went 5 2/3 innings, surrendering six earned runs while giving up eight hits.

-- The 26-year-old has an ERA of 4.95, with 7.5 strikeouts per nine innings, in 23 games this season.
-Opponents have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.